romamik/blog.romamik.com/src/content/blog/2025-09-23-building-typed-eval.md

 In this post, I will show how typed-eval works internally, step by step, starting from a very simple version and gradually extending it with types, casting, and context.

+**Note**: The code shown in this post is for demonstration purposes only.
+The actual **typed-eval** crate is more complete and has more features.

 ## Starting Simple: Expressions as Closures

 The core idea of `typed-eval` is that every expression is compiled into a Rust function.